joscha/dLogger/README.md

 Please note, that this is **NOT** the recommended way, because theoretically, with some effort, this would allow me or an attacker of my account to alter all the log data in the spreadsheets, so if you are concerned about your data, set up your own logger with the steps provided above.
 Only that way you have full governance with no risk.

 ## Example
+1. Follow steps 1 to 4 of 'How to use' (see above)
+2. Run `setup` from within the Google Apps Script editor, this initialzes a spreadsheet for the key `myProject` and sets up a trigger being run every minute.
+You can see the created spreadsheet in your Google Drive and if your email quota for the day hasn't been used up you'll also receive an email.
+3. Run `fill` as often as needed until the initial spreadsheet is 'full', e.g. 80% of the allowed cells are filled and a new spreadsheet gets created.

 ```javascript
 var KEY = 'myProject';